limbernie/limbernie.github.io/_posts/2018-08-15-rotating-fortress-1.0.1-walkthrough.md

 + `/resources` has directory indexing
 + `/icons` has directory indexing
-+ `robots.txt` exists and has the following disallowed entries:
++ `/robots.txt` exists and has the following disallowed entries:
   + `/icons/loki.bin` is an ELF executable
   + `/eris.php` exists